AmarShaik/To-Do-List/README.md

 This is a React Practice Project

-What I Used
+What I Used:
  - React functional components

-Props for passing data between components
+ - Props for passing data between components

-State (useState) for managing the to-do list dynamically
+ - State (useState) for managing the to-do list dynamically

-Basic event handling (like adding and deleting tasks)
+ - Basic event handling (like adding and deleting tasks)

-Simple conditional rendering and JSX logic
+ - Simple conditional rendering and JSX logic